Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

 \subsection{Different gate configuration}

 In order to analyze in detail the magnitude of the off-diagonal elements of the $\mathbf{g}_{SO}$ tensor let us now consider an asymmetric gate configuration with two gates attached to the top and left-top facet.
-In this case the voltage applied to the gates generate both the $x$ and $y$ component of the Rashba SO coupling - see Fig.~\ref{fig:Majorana_polar}(d-f).
-In particular, the negative voltage generates the effective band bending near the gates similar to that observed in the Majorana NWs at the superconductor/semiconductor interface.
-Thus, in some sense the presented architecture can be treated as a first approximation of typical Majorana NWs with a superconducting shell covered the top and left-top facet, but with one important difference, i.e. that the \Lande\ factor in the Majorana NWs are additionally modulated by the presence of metallic shell.\cite{Marcus2018}
+In this case the voltage applied to the gates generate both the $x$ and $y$ component of the Rashba SO coupling - see Fig.~\ref{fig:Majorana_polar}(g-i).
+In particular, the negative voltage generates the effective band bending near the gates similar to that observed in the Majorana NWs at the superconductor/semiconductor interface.\cite{Marcus2018}

-As shown in Fig.~\ref{fig:Majorana_polar}(a), in this configuration, the off-diagonal elements of $\mathbf{g}_{SO}$ are of the same order of magnitude as the diagonal elements.
+The $\gstar$ factor at $k_z=0$ is presented in Fig.~\ref{fig:Majorana_polar}(a-c).
+We see an enhancement of $\gstar$ with respect to $g_{RLZ}$ when the magnetic field is rotated in the $xz$ and $xy$ plane, with strong anisotropy determined by the gate configuration.
+As shown in Fig.~\ref{fig:Majorana_polar}(d), in this configuration, the off-diagonal elements of $\mathbf{g}_{SO}$ are of the same order of magnitude as the diagonal elements.
 This additional contribution plays a role in enhancing the overall effective \Lande\ factor.
-While the general principle that the largest SO-induced \Lande\ factor occurs when the magnetic field is perpendicular to $\boldsymbol{\alpha} _R$ is observed also for the this gate configuration, it is remarkable that even for the magnetic field aligned along the NW axis, the configuration relevante to Majorana experiments, there is a significant enhancement in $\overline{g}_{SO}^{zz}$.
+While the general principle that the largest SO-induced \Lande\ factor occurs when the magnetic field is perpendicular to $\boldsymbol{\alpha} _R$ is observed also for the this gate configuration.
 Consequently, we believe that our model, when applied to higher gate voltages, can account for the observed twofold enhancement of the effective \Lande\ factor, as recently observed in Majorana NWs.\cite{Schroer,vanWeperen2013,Marcus2018}